-These discovery protocols shall be considered as part of the responsibility of parties and counsel to comply with the Colorado Rules of Civil Procedure (C.R.C.P.) relating to discovery, specifically including C.R.C.P.
-26-37.
+These discovery protocols shall be considered as part of the responsibility of parties and counsel to comply with the Rules of Civil Procedure relating to discovery.

-- 1. Discovery objections must be based on law, consistent with the mandates of the Colorado Rules of Civil Procedure and should be clearly articulated.
+- 1. Discovery objections must be based on law and should be clearly articulated.
 The parties should refrain from interposing repeated boilerplate type objections such as "overbroad, unduly burdensome, vague, ambiguous, not reasonably calculated to lead to the discovery of admissible evidence" and other similar objections.
-In the event any such objections are made, they shall be followed by a clear and precise explanation of the legal and factual justification for raising such an objection.
-Additionally, if the objecting party otherwise responds to the discovery request but does so subject to or without waiving such an objection, that party shall describe with reasonable specificity the information that may be available but is not provided because of the objection raised. - 2.
-When a responding party claims not to understand either a discovery request or the meaning of any words or terms used in a discovery request, that party shall, within fourteen (14) days of receiving the discovery request, seek clarification of the meaning from the party who served the discovery.
-A failure to seek such clarification shall be considered a violation of this Order. - 3.
+In the event any such objections are made; they shall be followed by a clear and precise explanation of the legal and factual justification for raising such an objection.
+Additionally, if the objecting party otherwise responds to the discovery request but does so subject to or without waiving such an objection, that party shall describe with reasonable specificity the information that may be available but which is not being provided as a result of the objection raised. - 2.
+When a responding party claims not to understand either a discovery request or the meaning of any words or terms used in a discovery request, that party shall, within fourteen (14) days of receiving the discovery request, seek clarification of the meaning from counsel who served the discovery.
+A failure to seek such clarification shall be considered a violation of this Order for Discovery Protocol. - 3.
 A discovery response that does not provide the information or material requested but promises to do so at some point in the future will be treated as the equivalent of no response unless the party so responding provides a specific reason for the information not being produced as required by the Colorado Rules of Civil Procedure, and also provides a specific date by which such information will be produced. - 4.
 A response to a discovery request that does not provide the information or material requested but rather states that the party is continuing to look for or search for such information or material will be treated as the same as no response unless that party provides a clear description of where such information or material is normally located, who is normally in custody of such information or material, where the party has searched, the results of the search, as well as the identity of all persons who have engaged in such a search.
 The responding party shall also provide a clear explanation of the ongoing search and a specific date by which the search will be complete.

-- 5. Whenever a party objects to discovery based upon a claim of attorney/client privilege, work product protection, or any other privilege or protection, that party shall produce a detailed privilege/protection log that includes at least the following for each such item for which privilege is claimed: - a.
+- 5. Whenever a party objects to discovery based upon a claim of attorney/client privilege, work product protection or any other privilege or protection, that party shall produce a detailed privilege/protection log that includes at least the following for each such item for which privilege is claimed: - a.
 The information required by C.R.C.P.
 26(b)(5); - b.
 The date of the information or material; - c.
 All authors and recipients; and - d.
 The specific privilege or protection which is claimed.